 - Nowadays Hyatt awards elite credits for award stays, though Guest of Honor elite credits would go to the account of the person actually staying, rather than the World of Hyatt Globalist member who is making the booking

-Those on a Guest of Honor booking would enjoy room service breakfast at the Park Hyatt Paris
+Enjoy room service breakfast at the Park Hyatt Paris with Guest of Honor

 Those are the very basics, so let’s go through some FAQs.